Saltwater Fishing Record Rules

 - A valid Mississippi fishing license is required for all state record applications.
 Passengers aboard licensed and certified for-hire vessels also are eligible.

 - The MDMR reserves the right to further check fish identification, verification of witnesses and to refuse any application that is questionable.
 It will be considered “Just Cause” for disqualification of a current application and any previous records established by anyone who falsifies a saltwater record application.
-All rules shall be strictly adhered to and the decision of the Mississippi Commission on Marine Resources shall be final.
+All rules shall be strictly adhered to and the decision of the State Record Review Committee shall be final.

 - MDMR has a youth division for state fishing records.
 The initial weight for the division is 50 percent of the current state record weight.
 All other regulations are the same.